windmaomao/windmaomao.github.io/kb/resume/frontend.md

 ### Deutsche Bank

 > "Fang continues to build his MC profile globally and is well respected across his peers group and stakeholders.
-Fang has ==helped build complex business solutions that can sustain a high level of performance== in CE where he has proven himself." -- Deutsche Bank Annual Review and Awards [^recognition]
+Fang has helped build complex business solutions that can sustain a high level of performance in CE where he has proven himself." -- Deutsche Bank Annual Review and Awards [^recognition]

 Deutsche Bank